Information for Families

-Children under 19 years are eligible to receive vaccines through the VFC program if they meet one of the following criteria:
+Children under 19 years of age are eligible to receive vaccines through the VFC program if they meet one of the following criteria:

 - Eligible for Medicaid

-Children whose health insurance covers the cost of vaccinations are not eligible for VFC vaccines, even when a claim for the cost of the vaccine, and its administration would be denied for payment by the insurance carrier because the plan's deductible had not been met.
+Children whose health insurance covers the cost of vaccinations are not eligible for VFC vaccines, even when a claim for the cost of the vaccine and its administration would be denied for payment by the insurance carrier because the plan's deductible has not been met.

-For more information about the Vaccines for Children Program, please visit the Centers for Disease Control and Prevention (CDC) website at: http://www.cdc.gov/vaccines/programs/vfc/index.html
+For more information about the Vaccines for Children Program, please visit the CDC Vaccines for Children website.

-Certain providers, including birthing hospitals and prenatal clinics, in the state of Indiana are enrolled as Adult Providers in Indiana’s publicly funded vaccine program.
-These providers can offer the hepatitis vaccines and the Tdap vaccine to adults who meet certain risk factors and do not have any health insurance.
+Certain providers, including birthing hospitals and prenatal clinics, in the state of Indiana are enrolled as adult providers in Indiana’s publicly funded vaccine program.
+These providers can vaccines to adults who meet certain risk factors and do not have any health insurance.